History of Nahuatl: 1980-today

-In 2020, the Chamber of Deputies approved the opinion with a draft decree that recognizes Spanish, Mexicano and other indigenous languages as official languages, which would have the same validity in terms of the law.
-A year later, the Senate of the Republic approved the reform of article 2 of the Mexican Constitution, recognizing Spanish, Mexicano, Maya and 66 other languages as official.
+In 2020, the Chamber of Deputies approved the opinion with a draft decree that recognizes Spanish, Nahuatl and other indigenous languages as official languages, which would have the same validity in terms of the law.
+A year later, the Senate of the Republic approved the reform of article 2 of the Mexican Constitution, recognizing Spanish, Nahuatl, Maya and 66 other languages as official.